 Types of Computer Keyboard Layout: Choose the Best Layout for You

-Keyboard layout types refer to the different arrangements of keys on a keyboard, each designed for specific languages or user preferences.
-Here are some common types:
+There are different styles of keyboards.
+Each type of layout refers to the different arrangements of keys on a keyboard, each designed for specific languages or user preferences.
+Here are some common keyboard layout types:

 - QWERTY